Mitsu-bis/security-portfolio/README.md

 ## About

+I'm a USMC veteran and the primary IT infrastructure and security owner for a ~200-user construction firm operating across 23 states, so I defend a real, live environment every day rather than a lab.
+My focus is offensive security, detection, and vendor risk, and I rank in the top 2% on TryHackMe.
-[2–3 sentences: background, what you're working toward (e.g. offensive-security consulting), and the principle that runs through the work — findings handled within scope and disclosed responsibly.
-Keep it short; the write-ups do the talking.]
+I'm building toward my own security consulting practice, and the principle that runs through everything here is simple; I test only what I'm authorized to, scope my work carefully, and disclose responsibly.

 ---